Smoke health effects & burning alternatives

 Smoke is harmful to your health

-When smoke levels threaten public health, Ecology or local clean air agencies issue Air Quality Burn Bans.
+When air pollution from wood smoke is unhealthy, Ecology or local clean air agencies issue air quality burn bans.

 People who burn wood for heat have more respiratory problems.
 To protect your health, consider switching to natural gas or electric for home heating.
 If that's not an option, make sure you are using a Washington-certified wood burning device.

 |Chelan, Douglas, Kittitas, Klickitat, and Okanogan email@example.com|